kakulab01/msc-computer-vision-project/README.md

 This project explores the effectiveness of different feature extraction techniques—**3D color histograms, HOG (Histogram of Oriented Gradients), and SIFT (Scale-Invariant Feature Transform)**—combined with classical classifiers (**Logistic Regression, K-Nearest Neighbors, Decision Trees, Random Forest, and Support Vector Machines**) for classifying images across **20 distinct classes**.

+## 3. Motivation
+The exponential growth of digital image data across domains, ranging from healthcare and security to agriculture and e-commerce, necessitates accurate and efficient image classification techniques.
+While deep learning methods such as Convolutional Neural Networks (CNNs) dominate the field, they often require large datasets and substantial computational resources.
+In contrast, combining classical feature extraction techniques with machine learning algorithms offers a more interpretable, resource-efficient alternative that remains viable for many real-world applications, especially where data and computation are limited.
+This research explores how traditional machine learning can still be harnessed effectively for multi-class image classification by leveraging engineered features.

+## 4. Solutions
+This project proposes a systematic pipeline for multi-class image classification using a hybrid approach that includes:
+1. Feature extraction using classical image descriptors (e.g., Histogram of Oriented Gradients, Local Binary Patterns, Color Histograms).
+2. Dimensionality reduction and normalization to enhance performance and reduce overfitting.
+3. Model training using established machine learning algorithms such as Support Vector Machines (SVM), Random Forests, and k-Nearest Neighbors (k-NN).
+4. Evaluation based on accuracy, precision, recall, F1-score, and computational efficiency.

 ## 3. Objectives
 1. Perform **exploratory data analysis (EDA)** to understand dataset characteristics
 2. Extract and analyze **handcrafted features** (color, texture, shape) for discriminative power